taih304/Linux-Shell/Platforms interaction/Github.md

 ``--depth=1`` will clone that Git repo with the latest commit.

+``git clone --progress``: Progress status is reported on the standard error stream by default when it is attached to a terminal, unless ``--quiet`` is specified.
+This flag forces progress status even if the standard error stream is not directed to a terminal.

 ## git remote

 ``git remote show origin``: Show origins of the cloned repository, like the Git repo URL.